Background Image for Header:

 Does the housekeeping staff clean my room?

 The housekeeping staff will not clean your residence hall room.
 It is expected, based on the health and safety residence hall policy, that each resident keep his or her room in a healthy and safe state.
-The housekeepers will clean the bathroom areas of University Place Residence Hall rooms twice per month as a touch up and to inspect for damages.
+The housekeepers will clean the bathroom areas of University Place Residence Hall rooms once per month as a touch up and to inspect for damages.
 The housekeeping staff will clean the community rest rooms as well as the common areas in all the other residence halls on a daily basis.